matthiasn/clojure-system-book/manuscript/Client-State.md

                  (put! sliding-chan [:app-state new-state])))))
 ~~~

 Here, we're adding a watcher to the application state atom using ````add-watch````.
 This calls an arity-4 function every time the application state changes.
-We're only interested in the new application state after the modification, which is the last argument to the function to call on state changes, so we ignore there first three arguments.
+We're only interested in the new application state after the modification, which is the last argument to the function to call on state changes, so we ignore their first three arguments.
 Then, we put the ````new-state```` on a channel.

 But wait!
 Isn't that terribly inefficient?
 It depends.
 First of all, the application state inside the atom is an immutable data structure.
-Because of this feature, it does not need to be copied but can be shared freely, as it cannot be mutated.
+Because of this feature, it does not have to be copied but can be shared freely, as it cannot be mutated.
 So that is nothing to worry about.

 There is one potential point of contention though.
 Especially when loading thousands of previous tweets, there are a lot of changes within a short time.
-On my Retina Macbook, roughly 1000 tweets are processed per second.
+On my i7 Retina MacBook, roughly 1000 tweets are processed per second.
 That amounts to tens of thousands of times that the function above would be triggered per second.
 One could think about some kind of rate limiting, but **core.async** has a better tool in its toolbox: the **[sliding-buffer](https://clojure.github.io/core.async/#clojure.core.async/sliding-buffer)**.

 The way a ````sliding-buffer```` works is as follows: when more messages are put on a channel than can be taken off the channel on the other side, a buffer is filled.
 When that buffer is full, the oldest element in the buffer is dropped.
 This is perfect for our use case here.
 We can even use a buffer as small as 1 element that will be buffered.
 When the element can be consumed off the channel, fine.
-When there's a new element coming it, it is the newer application state, and the latest state is the only one we're ever interested in for rendering, so the slightly older application state can safely be dropped.
+When there's a new element coming it, it is the newer application state, and the latest state is the only one we've ever been interested in for rendering, so the slightly older application state can safely be dropped.

 Accordingly, we're creating a channel named ````sliding-channel```` with such a ````sliding-buffer```` of size 1.
 Then, the ````sliding-chan```` is ````pipe````d into the ````pub-chan```` which has been provided as an argument to the ````broadcast-state```` function.
 This just means that every message from the channel provided as the first argument to ````pipe```` is put onto the channel that is provided as the second argument to ````pipe````.

 ### The birdwatch.state.search namespace

-The ````birdwatch.state.search```` **[namespace](https://github.com/matthiasn/BirdWatch/blob/30836e475517e60291783fb2ea2d85aabf79a6b1/Clojure-Websockets/MainApp/src/cljs/birdwatch/state/search.cljs)** is concerned with starting new realtime searches and also loading previous tweets matching the search criteria:
+The ````birdwatch.state.search```` **[namespace](https://github.com/matthiasn/BirdWatch/blob/30836e475517e60291783fb2ea2d85aabf79a6b1/Clojure-Websockets/MainApp/src/cljs/birdwatch/state/search.cljs)** is concerned with starting new real-time searches and loading previous tweets matching the search criteria:

 ~~~
 (ns birdwatch.state.search